mm-254/Planar-Robot-Path-Planning-in-C/README.md

 Unreachable points are indicated with "Pose Unreachable" preceding the output line.

-The code could be compiled and run on this online C compiler: https://www.onlinegdb.com/online_c_compiler (Visual studio C++ 2019 has deprecated the scanf function so if that is used wiill need to replace scanf with cin from the C++ iostream library.
+The code could be compiled and run on this online C compiler: https://www.onlinegdb.com/online_c_compiler (Visual studio C++ 2019 has deprecated the scanf function so if that is used wiill need to replace scanf with cin from the C++ iostream library).